 Regular meals and activities will be provided on a daily basis to all residents.
 Nutritious, homemade meals will be prepared by an in-house chef to ensure residents are eating regularly for their health and well-being, and also where dietary requirements and food intolerances will be catered for.

-Hazelwell Care Home is a private care facility offering high-quality Nursing, Residential, Dementia, and Respite care, as well as a luxurious and relaxing lifestyle for 55 residents.
+Hazelwell Care Home is a private care facility offering a range of high-quality care services including Nursing, Residential, Dementia, and Respite care, as well as a luxurious and relaxing lifestyle for 55 residents.
 Located in Heswall, Wirral, our home provides pleasant views of the River Dee from afar.